mel-cdn/azure-fastapi-serverless/README.md

 # Serverless FastAPI on Azure

 Little project to tests Serverless FastAPI deployment on Azure.

-## Local run
+## Setup the project

 ```bash
 # Clone project